THIRTY YEARS OF FREESTYLE

 RECREATING AN ICON

-Haro Bikes was looking for an authentic way to celebrate their unique history in BMX.
-We designed and delivered “30 Years of Freestyle” - A project that focused on the story of the company founder, Bob Haro, and his vision for BMX product development.
+Haro Bikes was looking for an authentic way to celebrate its unique history in BMX.
+We designed and delivered "30 Years of Freestyle," a project that focused on the story of the company founder, Bob Haro, and his vision for BMX product development.

-My initial research identified the origination date of the Haro Freestyler frame and fork concept as 1982, and with a nice round milestone approaching (1982 - 2012), I pitched the "Thirty Years of Freestyle" as a multi-faceted project solution that reflected Haro's ambition to activate the history of the brand.
+My initial research revealed that the Haro Freestyler frame and fork concept originated in 1982.
+With a significant milestone approaching (1982 - 2012), I proposed the "Thirty Years of Freestyle" project as a comprehensive solution to celebrate Haro's ambition of bringing its history to life.

-The production of the frame required close project management and also some services provided by additional vendors and contractors.
-Chrome plating was applied by Bush Plating in Garden Grove - the same company, in the same facility, that plated the US made GT Performers in the 1980s.
-The decals were digitized from an ordinal 30 year old set that were unused.
-I recall standing in a screen printing workshop in the west county of England watching the printer mixing inks by hand to match colors that were no longer available off-the-shelf.
+The production of this iconic frame and fork model, the first ever designed for BMX Freestyle by the sport's originator, Bob Haro, required a focused project management approach and collaboration with various external vendors and contractors.
+Bush Plating in Garden Grove handled the chrome plating; notably, this same company also plated the original Haro Freestylers built between late 1981 and 1983, as well as the US-made GT Performers in the mid-1980s.
+The decals were digitized from an unused set that had been dormant for 30 years.
+I remember standing in a screen printing workshop in the West Country of England, watching the printer mix inks by hand to match specific colors that were no longer commercially available.

 The uniquely successful aspects of the project was our ability to drive revenue through pre-sales and related products, including apparel.
 This project initiated a new Authentic/Vintage revenue source for Haro, enabling them to develop and sell retro-inspired products to a new demographic with a high level of expendable income.
 Haro now operates a dedicated Vintage/Retro, E Commerce channel that has developed to become a significant factor in their business model.